mmesiti/Recorder.jl/README.md

 This will make record the input arguments, the output and the values of the arguments after the call.
+If the instrumented code is in a package, you might also have to add `Recorder.jl` to its dependencies.
+It is advised to back up `Project.toml` and `Manifest.toml` before doing that.

 Then, with the function